Visweshvar-Axel/Visweshvar-Axel/README.md

 <p align="justify" style="margin-right: 520px;">
-&nbsp;I'm currently focused on AI-related projects, particularly in the field of NLP and BERT.
-My goal is to leverage my skills and passion to contribute to innovative companies in the technology domain.
-I'm always open to new opportunities that challenge me to grow, learn, and innovate.
-Let's connect and explore the possibilities together, shaping the future of technology.
+&nbsp;My current focus is on Java development, with a keen interest in exploring its various frameworks, applications, especially NLP and BERT.
+Always embracing challenges that promote growth, learning, and innovation.
+Let's collaborate to shape the future of technology together.
 <p>
-<br><br>#Developer #WebDevelopment #AI #NLP #Bert
+<br><br>#Java #Developer #WebDevelopment #AI #NLP #Bert

 # 💻 Tech Stack: